SoftwarePunt/stim.js/docs/source/templates.md

 # Templates
 Templates are a core part of Stim.js.
-They are used for re-usable and dynamic components like [Tooltips](./tooltips.md).
+They are used for re-usable and dynamic components like [Tooltips](./tooltips.md) and [ContextMenu](./contextmenu.md).

 ## Structure
 A template is defined in HTML and must be rendered by the server at least once before it can be used.